Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Detectability for Target-of-opportunity Observations of GW Triggers

+{{Since the luminosity distributions in different bands are consistent, we only show $g$-band luminosity distributions for the EM signals of detectable GW {{events}} at different GW eras in Figure \ref{fig:GWEMPopulation2}.
 For the future GW eras of PlusNetwork, LIGO Voyager, and ET\&CE, the critical magnitudes for the detection of EM emissions from all BNS GW events would be $\sim 23.5\,{\rm mag}$, $\sim 25\,{\rm mag}$, and $\gtrsim 26\,{\rm mag}$, respectively.
 Present and foreseeable future survey projects can hardly find all EM signals of BNS GW events detected during the ET\&CE era.
-Comparing with the results of adjacent GW eras, if the limiting magnitude is shallower than the critical magnitudes of earlier GW era, one can see there there appears little difference in the number of detectable kilonovae in different GW detection eras.
-However, one can find much more remote afterglows associated with sGRBs and orphan afterglows (i.e., Copper sample) in the later GW era.
-As the search limiting magnitude increases, the amount of kilonova-dominated events other than the Platinum sample ones would increase exponentially.
-There is also an exponential increase with a slower rising slope for the amount of afterglow-dominated BNS GW events of Copper sample.
-At the critical limiting magnitude of each era, $\sim60\%$ BNS GW events can observe clear kilonova signals, while afterglow-dominated events would account for the other $\sim 40\%$ BNS GW events.
-Most of the discovered kilonova-dominated BNS GW events would be placed in the group of Silver sample.
-The kilonova-dominated events associated with sGRBs, especially for the Platinum sample events like the observations of GW170817/GRB170817A/AT2017gfo, would be scarce.
+Comparing with the results of adjacent GW eras, one can see there appears little difference in the number of detectable kilonovae {{if adopting a detection depth as the critical magnitude of earlier GW era}}.
+However, one can find much more remote sGRBs and afterglows in the later GW era.
+As the search limiting magnitude increases, the amount of detectable kilonovae would increase exponentially.
+There is also an exponential increase with a slower rising slope for the amount of afterglows.
+At the critical magnitude of each era, $\sim80\%$ BNS GW events can observe clear kilonova signals, while afterglows would account for the other $\sim20\%$ BNS GW events.
+Most of the detectable kilonova-dominated BNS GW events would be not accompanied with the observations of sGRBs.
+The kilonova events associated with sGRBs like the observations of GW170817/GRB170817A/AT2017gfo would be scarce. }}